 The Preservation Of The Original American Artform

-The mission of TheJazzRepository.org is to cultivate one of the largest Jazz libraries in the world that will be accessible to the public via a 24/7 dedicated global radio platform which includes all forms of Jazz, the rarest of tracks, all artists signed, unsigned, & independent.
+The mission of TheJazzRepository.org is to cultivate one of the largest Jazz libraries in the world that's accessible to the public via our playlists on a 24/7 dedicated global radio platform which includes all forms of Jazz, the rarest of tracks, all artists signed, unsigned, or independent.
 The oldest recordings we have come from wax cylinders which, when new, were only good for a limited number of plays before the wax wore out.
 Some of the tracks are so rare they gasped their last play before being lost to time forever before being captured digitally and are now safely preserved in The Jazz Repository.

 As with most traditional collections, libraries, and archives around the world, the actual recording media is stored in a specific physical location; from there the music rarely gets played as it would further degrade the wax cylinder or vinyl disc.